jkeuper/jkeuper.github.io/_posts/2017-09-30-git-bisect.md

 $
 ```

-Now repeat this with good and bad untill git found the commit that caused
+Repeat this with good and bad untill git found the commit that caused
 the faulty behaviour.

 ```console